Cyclamen Society Proposed Constitution – an introduction

 Charity trustees are personally liable in the event of certain (usually financial) problems.
 Unincorporated charity trustees have little protection from such liability.
 The charitable incorporated organisation (CIO) is a relatively new charity structure under which trustees are treated more like company directors by limiting personal liability.
 Thus, while they must, of course, continue to act properly (in legalese – in good faith) in achieving the objects of the charity, the trustees will have more protection from personal loss in the (unlikely) event of litigation.

-The trustees have unanimously agreed this proposed new constitution and hope you will support its adoption by the Cyclamen Society, which the trustees are convinced would be in the best interest of all members.
+The trustees have unanimously agreed this new constitution and hope you will support its adoption by the Cyclamen Society, which the trustees are convinced would be in the best interest of all members.

 Vic Aspland Janet Aspland Richard Bailey Roger Brook Martyn Denney Phöbe Friar